 And then there are police checkpoints.
 These are often situated on the highway between Cancun and Tulum.
 These checkpoints are there to see if everything is in order – they may pull drivers over just to check their papers if they’ve got a license or if they’ve been drinking.
 It’s not too much to worry about, and it is really all part of getting used to driving in Mexico.

 Take a taxi from Cancun to Tulum

-The drive from the airport to Tulum takes between 1.5 and 2 hours, and is along a single, well-maintained highway.
-While it’s quick and a relatively hassle-free process, a taxi from to Tulum from Cancun can be expensive, with prices starting ranging between 1800 and 2100 MXN ($94 and $110 USD).
+The Cancun to Tulum drive from the airport to Tulum takes between 1.5 and 2 hours and is along a single, well-maintained highway.
+While it’s quick and a relatively hassle-free process, a taxi from Tulum to Cancun can be expensive, with prices starting ranging between 1800 and 2700 MXN ($110 and $160 USD).

 All in all, a bit of advanced planning is recommended to save some money and have a less stressful experience once you get to Cancun.